tdiesler/nessus-cardano/plutus/alonzo/2_Alonzo-purple-exercise-2.md

-# Alonzo White Testnet Exercise 2 (Optional): "The Hard Fork to Alonzo"
+# Alonzo Purple Testnet Exercise 2 (Optional): "The Hard Fork to Alonzo"

 7. Additional Exercise (Moderate)

-	Use some of your test ada to build and submit a simple transaction before and after the hard fork (eg a funds transfer from your original payment address to a new address that you have created - don’t try to run a Plutus script yet – we will do that in [Exercise Sheet 3](3_Alonzo-white-exercise-3.md)!).
+	Use some of your test ada to build and submit a simple transaction before and after the hard fork (eg a funds transfer from your original payment address to a new address that you have created - don’t try to run a Plutus script yet – we will do that in [Exercise Sheet 3](3_Alonzo-purple-exercise-3.md)!).
 Do you notice any differences between the two transactions (inspect the files that are built by the transaction build-raw and transaction sign commands)?
 How do you check whether your transactions have succeeded?

   Now that we have gone through the hard fork into Alonzo, the next exercise will involve building, signing and submitting simple Plutus transactions using your own node.